omidrezakeshtkar/upload-cli/README.md

 ## setup

-To get started, you need to configure your keycloak.
+To get you started use this tutorial to configure your keycloak:

-Use the following tutorial for this:

 https://www.appsdeveloperblog.com/keycloak-rest-api-create-a-new-user/